 A deadline would only have made sense if the due date was Valentine’s day (due to the matchmaking theme).
 As a result of Eric’s riddance, the release had to be pushed to July (more time was allocated to the CGI shots).
 Movies can get delayed because there is too much competition to make an impact.
 Speaking of delays, it was only in the May issue of Starlog that Eric’s exit was announced.
 What’s even more dubious is that the March issue still credited Eric as being the star (to help sell Mask).
 Next to his name in brackets was The Wild Life (which guaranteed video sales for Universal in an unlikely magazine).
 Lea Thompson (who was also in Red Dawn) was advertised as being in Universal’s Jaws 3-D, hence the sight gag in BTTF Part II.
 Marc McClure was cast as Marty’s brother only because he was Jimmy Olsen in Superman.
 Crispin Glover’s selling point was that he was in Friday the 13th: The Final Chapter.

-Note how Dean Cundey (the guy on the left) is observing how negligent Rob Z is.
-Seeing as how he narrowly avoided getting sued for almost breaking Tom Wilson’s collarbone during the school cafeteria scene**, I should also take Tom’s account into account.
-If Eric was that much of a method actor, he would’ve punched him in the pre-chase scene.
-This was claimed in We Don’t Need Roads, but Tom never mentioned it in his interview with Chris Hardwick.
-Tom criticized Eric for flirting with Lea, but he was interacting with a friend (a memory trigger).
-Eric’s firing for being too intense only makes sense when talking about how he shoved him.
+Note how Dean Cundey (the guy on the far left) is observing how negligent that Rob Z is.
+Seeing as how Eric narrowly avoided getting sued for almost breaking Tom Wilson’s collarbone during the school cafeteria scene*, I should take Tom’s account into account.
+If Eric was a true method actor, he would’ve punched him in the pre-chase scene.
+This was claimed in We Don’t Need Roads**, but Tom never mentioned it in his interview with Chris Hardwick.
+Tom criticized Eric for flirting with Lea, but he was interacting with a friend.
+Eric shoved Tom in retaliation for how he roughed up Crispin during the audition stage.
 Tom should’ve reported Eric’s intensity to the film medic after Z ignored him.
-During the last week of filming, Tom noticed Z taking Eric aside in between takes so that they could have long discussions.
+During the last week of filming, Tom noticed Z taking Eric aside in between takes so that they could have long discussions because filming was slowing down.
 The last two anecdotes came from Tom’s memoir (The Masked Man).

 Eric is the most underrated influence on the movie.
 Tom would not have been cast as Biff.
 It necessitated sight gags in the Fox version.
 As for the scene where he was to pull Eric out of the car, the only way that it would’ve been filmed would be if they used stand-ins when filming either actor.
 The producers were so eager to make money that Eric still would’ve been fired if he acted funny, but the excuse would be that he was trying too hard.
 If he took things that seriously, he wouldn’t have pulled that face in the production photo of Lou’s Cafe (which negates one of the below quotations).
 Though some people think that Eric looked too old, Fox looked too wholesome (i.e. 15 going on 16 instead of 17 going on 18).
 Maybe BTTF should’ve been about college so that Fox wouldn’t look too old in the follow-ups.
 That’s the future that the creators should’ve been thinking about.
 They should’ve convinced Ralph Macchio to think twice about turning it down.